Congenital Hepatic Fibrosis Overview

 The various syndromes that include congenital hepatic fibrosis can have different inheritance patterns.
 Most of these disorders are inherited in an autosomal recessive pattern, which means both copies of the associated gene in each cell have variants (also known as mutations).
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
 Rare syndromes involving congenital hepatic fibrosis may be inherited in an X-linked recessive pattern, in which the gene associated with the syndrome is located on the X chromosome, which is one of the two sex chromosomes.

-Andrew Ferdinand is a Radiologist and an Interventional Radiologist in Kalispell, Montana.
-Dr. Ferdinand has been practicing medicine for over 16 years and is rated as an Experienced provider by MediFind in the treatment of Congenital Hepatic Fibrosis.
-His top areas of expertise are Ascites, Pleurisy, Pleural Effusion, Bone Marrow Aspiration, and Liver Embolization.
+Samer Hijaz is an Interventional Radiologist and a Radiologist in Fredericksburg, Virginia.
+Dr. Hijaz is rated as an Experienced provider by MediFind in the treatment of Congenital Hepatic Fibrosis.
+His top areas of expertise are Ascites, Visceromegaly, Cirrhosis, Gastrostomy, and Bone Marrow Aspiration.

 Summary: polycystic kidney disease is aherditary disorder characterized by the formation of numerous fluid filled cysts in the kidneys which can lead to progressive renal impairment PKDencompasses aspectrum of disorders with autosomal dominant polycystic kidneydisease and autosomal recessive polycystic kidney disease being the two main types